-How to Move and Store a Bounce House
+How to Move and Store a Jumpy House

-A bounce house brings excitement to any celebration for both kids and adults.
-They offer a way to stay busy bouncing and flipping while being relatively safe, which keeps the party rolling along.
-Before the party or after the party you need to transport the bounce house.
-The procedure to transport the bounce house is easy as long as you follow the steps.
+A jumpy house, also as known as a bounce house, brings excitement to any celebration for both kids and adults.
+A small or big jumpy house keeps the party going.
+They offer a way to stay busy, bouncing and flipping while being safe.
+Before the party or after the party you need to transport the jumpy house.
+It is done by following the rules.
+At the end of the article is a list of steps to follow.

-The first step in transporting the bounce house after using it is to give a good cleaning.
-To do that, you need to clean the bounce house of all grass, dirt, sticks and objects.
-The best way to do this is to use a broom and sweep it out.
-Next, wipe it down with a clean damp mop.
+The first step in transporting the jumpy house after using it is to give it a good cleaning.
+To do that, you need to clean it of all grass, dirt, sticks, and objects.
+The most reliable way to do this is to use a broom and sweep it out.
+Next, wipe it down with a clean with a damp mop.

 What do you think?

 Would you want to start a jumpy house renting company?

 Deflate a Jumpy House

 The way to make sure all the air is out of the inflatable house is to lay the deflated house flat on the ground.

 Whether the jumpy house is small or large, you need to get it as flat as possible.
 While it is flat on the ground, you double-check for any objects or foreign material.